-Key Words: 124I; PET; radioimmunotherapy; cerebrospinal fluid; intraventricular entral nervous system metastasis is seen in advanced stages of several pediatric and adult malignancies, including leukemia, neuroblastoma, medulloblastoma, and other solid tumors, and is associated with significant morbidity and high mortality.
-For patients with high-risk neuroblastoma, the incidence of metastatic disease to the central nervous system and of recurrence is increasing (1,2).
+Central nervous system metastasis is seen in advanced stages of several pediatric as well as adult malignancies including leukemia, neuroblastoma, medulloblastoma, and other solid tumors, and is associated with significant morbidity and high mortality.
+For patients with high-risk neuroblastoma, incidence of metastatic disease to the central nervous system as well as recurrence is increasing (1,2).
 The cerebrospinal fluid (CSF) space is believed to be a conduit for leptomeningeal spread and a site for metastasis.
-Intrathecal or intracavitary administration of radiolabeled antibodies has been successfully applied in other malignancies, such as malignant gliomas, with low toxicity and encouraging results (3,4).
+Intrathecal or intracavitary administration of radiolabeled antibodies has been successfully applied in other malignancies, such as malignant gliomas, with low toxicity and encouraging results (3, 4).
 We have previously reported on the use of radioimmunotherapy (5) and the feasibility of intrathecal therapy with monoclonal antibodies (2,6,7) in neuroblastoma.
-We have used single-photon imaging with the 131I-labeled antibody 3F8, which targets disialoganglioside 2-expressing tumors, for imaging and dosimetry estimations (6,7).
-A murine monoclonal antibody, omburtamab (8H9), targets the glycoprotein B7-H3 on cell membranes and is expressed in several human solid tumors, including neuroblastoma (8,9).
-We evaluated pretherapy PET imaging with intraventricular injection for estimating radiation doses to CSF in patients with known leptomeningeal disease undergoing treatment with 131I-omburtamab and compared the PET-based dose estimates with those from CSF sampling.
+We have utilized single-photon imaging with the 131I-labeled antibody 3F8, which targets disialoganglioside 2 (GD2)-expressing tumors, for imaging and dosimetry estimations (6,7).
+A murine monoclonal antibody, Omburtamab (8H9), targets the glycoprotein B7-H3 on cell membranes and is expressed in several human solid tumors including neuroblastoma (8,9).
+We evaluated pre-therapy PET imaging with intraventricular injection for estimating radiation doses to CSF in patients with known leptomeningeal disease undergoing treatment with 131I-Omburtamab and compared the PET-based dose estimates with those from CSF sampling.